findkit/findkit/packages/docs/docs/ui/setup.md

 You can find the `publicToken` using the `findkit status` command or from the project page on the Hub.
 The script can be placed any where on the website.
-This creates a simple fullscreen modal of the UI but there many other [embedding patterns](/ui/patterns/embedding/) for different use cases.
+This creates a simple fullscreen modal of the UI but there are many other [embedding patterns](/ui/patterns/embedding/) for different use cases.

 ## npm